avpaul527/BackEnd_API_Concepts/README.md

 **REST** (**RE**presentational **S**tate **T**ransfer) APIs allow computers to talk to each other over the internet in a way that is standardized and easy to understand.
 - Software architectural style for building web services that allow communication between applications over the internet.
 -  Emphasizes simplicity, scalability, and flexibility.
-# Key feature of REST APIs
-Allow applications to interact with each other over the internet by sending and receiving data in a standardized way.
-Allow applications to communicate without being tightly coupled (changes to one application won't necessarily impact the other application).
-Key features:
-- Client-server architecture